-So, when anyone drinks alcohol (not just an alcoholic, but anyone), it stimulates the GABA system in your brain and you become sedated and relax.
-(The brakes slow you down).
-At the same time the Glutamate system is suppressed (so the accelerator is not being pressed).
+So, when anyone drinks alcohol (not just an alcoholic, but anyone), Campral stimulates the GABA system in the brain and the person becomes sedated and relaxed (the brakes slow you down).
+At the same time, the Glutamate system is suppressed (so the accelerator is not being pressed).
 When the alcohol wears off, your excitatory system “rebounds” and you feel more irritable, agitated, and may find it difficult to sleep (remember: the brakes are now off and the accelerator is being pushed).

 Alcohol Withdrawal Symptoms

-If you think about it, alcohol withdrawal symptoms are the result of many body systems being stimulated, blood pressure and heart rate are increased, you are irritable, and it is difficult to calm down or go to sleep.
-Even after the first 5-6 days of alcohol withdrawal have passed and the more severe withdrawal symptoms have gone away, the Glutamate system still seems to be “overly active” and the GABA system still seems to under perform.
-The result is the “post-acute” alcohol withdrawal phase; when the alcoholic remains irritable at times, has persistent insomnia, has difficulty concentrating: all symptoms of a hyperactive accelerator and somewhat weak brakes.
+If you think about it, alcohol withdrawal symptoms are the result of many body systems being stimulated, blood pressure and heart rate are increased, and the drinker is irritable and has difficulties calming down or going to sleep.
+Even after the first 5-6 days of alcohol withdrawal have passed and the more severe withdrawal symptoms have gone away, the Glutamate system still seems to be “overly active” and the GABA system still seems to underperform.
+The result is the “post-acute” alcohol withdrawal phase; when the alcoholic remains irritable at times, has persistent insomnia, and has difficulty concentrating, which are all symptoms of a hyperactive accelerator and somewhat "weak brakes."

 Thankfully, in the “post-acute” alcohol withdrawal phase, these symptoms are only intermittent.
 Recovering alcoholics feel fine at times, but during periods of stress, they seem to get “extra hyper”.
 It is during these “extra hyper” times that they experience some combination of these symptoms, which then can produce alcohol cravings, which then can increase the chance of a slip or even a full relapse.

-What Campral appears to do is, after a 4-6 week period of taking it on a daily basis, it seems to restore the normal balance of the GABA/Glutamate interaction.
-(In other words, it seems to begin to restore the brake system and accelerator back to their normal functioning levels).
-Consequently, alcohol addiction patients on Campral report that after the first 4-6 weeks of being on it, they begin to feel calmer, can handle stress more effectively, can concentrate and focus better, as well as having decreased cravings or desire for alcohol.
+What Campral appears to do is, after a 4-6 week period of taking it on a daily basis, is restore the normal balance of the GABA/Glutamate interaction.
+(In other words, it seems to begin to restore the brake system and accelerator back to their normal functioning levels.)
+Consequently, alcohol addiction patients on Campral report, after the first 4-6 weeks of being on it, they begin to feel calmer, can handle stress more effectively, are able to concentrate and focus better, as well as have decreased cravings or desire for alcohol.

-Unfortunately, these significant improvements for an alcoholic take at least a month to begin to appear.
-Sometimes it is very hard for an alcoholic to wait that long, because they are so used to “instant gratification”, that they get impatient and stop the anti-addiction medication prematurely.
+Unfortunately, these significant improvements for the alcoholic patient take at least a month to begin to appear.
+Sometimes it is very hard for alcoholic patients to wait that long because they so accustomed to “instant gratification” that they get impatient and stop the anti-addiction medication prematurely.
 Also, when the positive effects appear, they usually develop slowly over 2-4 weeks and so there is no overt, pronounced effect.
-But one day, 6-10 weeks after starting the Campral, alcoholic’s report that they notice that they are just “a lot better”, are more relaxed, are sleeping better, and have significantly reduced alcoholic cravings.
+But one day, 6-10 weeks after starting the Campral, alcoholic patients report they notice they are just “a lot better,” are more relaxed, sleeping better, and have significantly reduced alcoholic cravings.

-Once you are convinced to take Campral with the above facts and reasoning in combination with a medical evaluation by an addiction specialist, the next challenge with Campral is actually taking the medication.
-Unfortunately, Campral is not well absorbed by your gastro-intestinal tract.
+Once the alcoholic patient is convinced to take Campral with the above facts and reasoning, in combination with a medical evaluation by an addiction specialist, the next challenge with Campral is actually taking the medication.
+Unfortunately, Campral is not well absorbed by the body's gastro-intestinal tract.
 In fact, only 10% of each pill is absorbed.
-So, in order to get the 200mg/day of Campral into your blood stream that you need to begin to heal your GABA/Glutamate systems, you need to take six tablets per day (1998 mg) in order for the medication to work.
-Addiction patients usually take it 2 tablets three times a day, but it is difficult for anyone to take any medication three times a day without forgetting that middle of the day dose.
-Therefore, I usually prescribe two tablets three times a day for the first two weeks and then have my Campral patients change to taking 3 tablets twice a day thereafter, so that they do not have to take the lunch time (or midday doses).
+So, in order to get the 200mg/day of Campral into the patient's bloodstream that is needed to begin healing the GABA/Glutamate systems, the patient needs to take six tablets per day (1998 mg) for the medication to work.
+Addiction patients usually take 2 tablets three times a day, but it is difficult for anyone to take any medication three times a day without forgetting that middle-of-the-day dose.
+Therefore, Enterhealth usually prescribes two tablets three times a day for the first two weeks and then change to taking 3 tablets twice a day thereafter, thereby allowing patients to not need to take the lunchtime or mid-day doses.

-A related issue that comes up for some addiction patients is that they say, “Doctor, I don’t want to take six tablets each day.
+A related issue that comes up for some addiction patients is they say, “Doctor, I don’t want to take six tablets each day.
 That is too much medication.
-I don’t want to put anything in my body that will hurt me or I don’t want to get addicted to Campral.”
+I don’t want to put anything in my body that will hurt me or, I don’t want to get addicted to Campral.”
 Obviously, these arguments are ludicrous as this anti-addiction medication will give them a great chance to stop using alcohol—an addiction to a very toxic substance that is already killing them.
-Also, Campral is not toxic at all to the body and, like Vivitrol or naltrexone, it is not addicting or abusable.
+Also, Campral is not toxic at all to the body and, like Vivitrol or naltrexone, it is not addicting nor can it be abused.
 Also, once most patients understand about the poor absorption of Campral being the reason that they have to take 6 pills a day, they usually do not mind taking that many pills a day.

 Finally, some alcoholics are resistant to taking medication to help them because they are not truly committed to stopping alcohol.
-Regardless, they could be strongly encouraged (and required, if possible) to take the medications and then encouraged to work through their ambivalent feelings about starting in a treatment program and/or attending AA meetings, while the medication is starting to help them feel better.
-Remember, Campral, just like any other addiction medications, need to be taken as one part of a comprehensive addiction treatment plan.
+Regardless, they can be strongly encouraged (and required, if possible) to take the medications and then encouraged to work through their ambivalent feelings about starting in a treatment program and/or attending AA meetings while the medication is starting to help them feel better.
+Remember, Campral, just like any other addiction medications, needs to be taken as one part of a comprehensive addiction treatment plan.

 Fortunately, the side effects of Campral, like Vivitrol, are minimal.
-The main one is diarrhea and this is quite infrequent, especially after the first 1-3 days of taking it.
+The main one is diarrhea, and this is quite infrequent, especially after the first 1-3 days of taking it.
 If diarrhea does occur, over-the-counter medications, such as Imodium, are very effective.
-Other even less common side effects are nausea, itching, and intestinal gas.
-Also, Campral, like Vivitrol, does not interact with other medications, so it can be added to just about any current medication regimen without concern, as long as your doctor is aware of all of your medical conditions and other medication that you are taking.
+Other even less common side effects are nausea, itching and intestinal gas.
+Also, Campral, like Vivitrol, does not interact with other medications, so it can be added to just about any current medication regimen without concern, as long as the patient's doctor is aware of all medical conditions and other medications the patient is taking.

 Most patients stay on Campral for at least a year and a half and then, depending on how they are doing in their recovery program, they and their physician can consider and discuss discontinuing it.

-From a scientific standpoint, fourteen out of 16 controlled clinical trials in European countries have demonstrated evidence for its effectiveness, showing that acamprosate-treated patients have a significantly greater rate of treatment completion, time to first drink, and abstinence rates than patients treated with placebo.
+From a scientific standpoint, 14 out of 16 controlled clinical trials in European countries have demonstrated evidence for its effectiveness, showing that acamprosate-treated patients have a significantly greater rate of treatment completion, time to first drink, and abstinence rates than patients treated with a placebo.

-When Antabuse is used, it is very important that it is given to you under a monitoring situation.
-You need to be watched while you are taking it each morning, and your mouth should be orally inspected after swallowing each tablet, in order to ensure compliance.
+When Antabuse is used, it is very important that it is given to the patient under a monitoring situation.
+The patient needs to be watched while taking it each morning, and the patient's mouth should be orally inspected after swallowing each tablet to ensure compliance.
 If the compliance is ensured via a visual monitoring (observation) program, Antabuse can be very effective when used as a component of a comprehensive addiction treatment program.

 Unlike Campral, however, Antabuse acts only as a deterrent; it does not heal any of the damage caused by the alcoholism.
-The usual dose of Antabuse is 250 mg/day and liver function blood tests should be obtained by your primary care physician on a quarterly basis (4 times/year).
+The usual dose of Antabuse is 250 mg/day, and liver function blood tests should be obtained by the patient's primary care physician on a quarterly basis (4 times/year).

 One of the complications of taking Antabuse is that it can cause the typical toxic reaction even with very small amounts of alcohol, even if they are taken accidentally.
-Consequently, when you are on Antabuse you have to be very careful to not use certain alcohol containing products (perfume, mouth wash) very carefully.
+Consequently, a patient on Antabuse has to be very careful to not use certain alcohol-containing products (such as perfume, mouthwash) or to use them very carefully.
 Also, certain sauces for food can contain small amounts of alcohol and cause a reaction.
-However, if you are carefully observant of your environment, these hazards can be easily avoided.
+However, if the patient is carefully observant of environment, these hazards can be easily avoided.